Rajpratik71/linux-manPages/fwupdmgr.md

        --show-all-devices
               Show devices that are not updatable

-       This  tool allows an administrator to query and control the fwupd dae‐ mon, allowing them to perform actions such as installing or  downgrad‐ ing firmware.
+       This tool allows an administrator to query and control the fwupd daemon, allowing them to perform actions such as installing or downgrading firmware.

 fwupdmgr 1.0.9                                                                               October 2018                                                                                  FWUPDMGR(1)